shyampurk/Vonage-Hotline-App/README.md

 ### Step 6: Assign the virtual number to app

-To intiate a call from the hotline app, it has to be assiciated with a calling number.
+To intiate a call from the hotline app, it has to be associated with a calling number.
 You can link the Vonage virtual number to your app as follows

           nexmo link:app <VIRTUAL_NUMBER> <APP_ID>